vicinityh2020/vicinity-adapter-tinymesh/README.md

 Java home: /usr/local/java-current/jdk1.8.0_75/jre
 ```

-Now you need to set Tinymesh cloud variables for connection on your environment.
+Now you need to set Tiny Mesh cloud variables for connection on your environment.

 * `TINYM_NETWORK_ID=<network id provided by Tiny Mesh>`
 * `TINYM_CLOUD_EMAIL=<Email for your account Tiny Mesh>`